ChrisNiebuhrMSFT/WFPing-Parallel/README.md

 # WFPing-Parallel
- Pings an Array of Computers in parallel and gather some informations
+ Pings a list of Computers in parallel and gather some informations.